lyjia/simple-llamacpp/README.md

     $> ./llamacpp-chat2.py --generate-default-config

 The above command will generate a default config.ini and place it in `~/.config/simple-llamacpp/config.ini`.
+If a path is supplied with this option, it will generate the file there instead.

 ### Running with a simple prompt